-The second form of dict item is the dict item with multiline key.
-It consists of a multiline key value followed by an indented multiline string, list, or dictionary.
+The second form of dictionary item is the dictionary item with multiline key.
+It consists of a multiline key value followed by an indented value.
+The value may be a multiline string, list, or dictionary; or an inline list or dictionary.

-Adjacent dict items of either form with the same indentation level are combined in order into a dictionary value.
+Adjacent dictionary items of either form with the same indentation level are combined in order into a dictionary.